Danielratmiroff/message-my-phone/README.md

-# Find my phone IoT
+## Find my phone (ESP8266 - IoT)

---
-ESP8266 project to spam my phone with telegram messages and eventually find it
+Own project to spam my phone with telegram messages and eventually find it (Not a huge fan of smart watches 😂)